BeachGirlE/RPSL_Sprock.java/README.md

 # Rock, Paper, Scissors, Lizard, Spock Game
 #### By Izzy, Emma, and Tatiana

-## Premise
+## Overview
 - A classic game of rock paper scissors with the addition of lizard and Spock from the TV show "The Big Bang Theory."
 - Begin the first round by playing one of the five options (rock, paper, scissors, lizard, Spock).
-- You will receive feedback on whether you lost or won that round against the CPU
+- You will receive feedback on whether you lost or won that round against the CPU.
-- If you lost the CPU will receive a point, but if you won you will receive a point
+- If you lost the CPU will receive a point, but if you won you will receive a point.
-- It is best out of five rounds, so first to three points wins
+- It is best out of five rounds, so first to three points wins.

-- Winning protocols
+## Winning protocols
   - Scissors cuts Paper
   - Paper covers Rock
   - Rock crushes Lizards